gaborbozo/Notes/design-patters/microservices/asynchronous messaging.md

 ### Point-to-point
 These calls can replace traditional restful calls between services, where the response is not needed or can be received in and out of band process.

 Single producer creates a message and puts it into the message broker.
-Single consumer responds or listens to the message and does some action on it.
+Single consumer responds or listens (polls) to the message and does some action on it.

 **Send and forget** means that after the producer creates the message, it dispatches the message, and goes on.